Presentation icon

 Alcohol, Tobacco and Other Drugs

-• LIFT- Recovery at Florida State University: This 30-minute presentation introduces the Collegiate Recovery Program as a new resource on campus for students by reviewing their history and purpose in higher education.
-It highlights different ways they can get involved with meetings, scholarships, professional development, service-learning, and general community that values recovery.
-Students will also have the opportunity for reflection and discussion on the topics of addiction substance misuse.
-The presentation concludes with a tangible skills to reset the dopamine system and break an addictive pattern.
-Time needed: 60 minutes
+• Collegiate Recovery Program Overview: This presentation introduces the Collegiate Recovery Program (LIFT) as a new resource on campus for students by reviewing their history and purpose in higher education.
+It highlights different ways they can get involved with meetings, scholarships, professional development, service-learning, and the general community that values recovery.
+Students will also have the opportunity for reflection and discussion on the topics of addiction and substance misuse.
+The presentation concludes with tangible skills to reset the dopamine system and break an addictive pattern.
+Time Needed: 60 minutes

 Nutrition

-• Nutrition Basics on Campus: From fueling your brain to your feet, eating on campus and staying within your budget; we've got you covered in this health talk on nutrition for college students on the go.
-We will focus on balanced eating on campus from a health at every size lens.
-Time needed: 60 minutes
+• Nutrition Basics on Campus: From fueling your brain to your feet, eating on campus and staying within your budget; we've got you covered in this talk on nutrition for college students on-the-go.
+This presentation will focus on balanced eating, meal planning, grocery shopping, and campus food resources from a health at every size lens.
+Time Needed: 60 minutes

 Power Based Personal Violence